CorporateTime is a proprietary calendar server system produced by Steltor/Oracle.

 Ruby/CorporateTime is a Ruby language extension that serves as an interface to the CorporateTime Calendar API (CAPI).
 Its purpose is to allow interaction with CorporateTime servers via the Ruby programming language.

 In order to use this software, you should have the CAPI libraries installed on your computer.
 These can be obtained from Steltor/Oracle.
 To build from source, you'll also need the ctapi.h header file, once again available from Steltor.

-Ruby/CorporateTime has been verified to work with version 2.0 of the CAPI libraries, and with CorporateTime server versions 5.2 and 5.4.
+Ruby/CorporateTime has been verified to work with version 2.0 of the CAPI libraries, and with Steltor CorporateTime server 5.2 and 5.4, plus Oracle CorporateTime server 220.127.116.11 (standalone).
 Both the client and the server were running Linux in these tests.

 The 'alpha' status of Ruby/CorporateTime should be taken to mean that the calling interface to methods may change, not that the functionality is barely implemented or that the code is given to crashing.
 On the contrary, it's quite useable and the archive comes with several demonstration programs.

 Event setting was still broken.
 It is now truly fixed.